kbelenky/open_sorts/README.md

 Run `sorter.py` from the command line and follow the instructions.

 Start with a small test batch (5-10 cards) to make sure it's reasonable.

+# Celebrate

+If you've made it this far, please share your experience at https://reddit.com/r/open_sorts